MatteoJohnston/deepRL-Continous_control-p2/Report.md

 You can find both the `Actor()` and the `Critic()` class in `model.py`.
 Please find the source code [here](https://github.com/MatteoJohnston/deepRL-Continous_control-p2/blob/master/model.py#L1).
-Our architecture, which is quite standard, have 2 networks with the following structures and hyperameters (layers and number of units per layers):
+Our architecture, which is quite standard, have 2 networks with the following structures and hyperameters (layers and number of units per layer):

 - Actor: 258 -> 258
 - Critic: 258 -> 258 -> 126

-Although we tested smaller and bigger networks we realised that just augmenting the networks size might not have been enough, so we kept the structure unchanged from our base code in the Udacity repository.
+Although we tested smaller and bigger networks, we realised that just augmenting the network size might not have been enough, so we kept the structure almost unchanged from our base code in the Udacity repository.

 ## Exploration vs Explotation
 A major challenge of learning in continuous action spaces is exploration.
 An advantage of off-policies algorithms such as DDPG is that we can treat the problem of exploration independently from the learning algorithm.
-As suggested from the Deep Mind paper ([_Continuous Control with Deep Reinforcement Learning_][ddpg-paper]) and from Udacity lessons, a suitable random process to use is the Ornstein-Uhlenbeck process which adds a certain amount of noise to the action values at each timestep.
+As suggested from the Deep Mind paper ([_Continuous Control with Deep Reinforcement Learning_][ddpg-paper]) and from Udacity lessons, a suitable random process to use is the Ornstein-Uhlenbeck process which adds a certain amount of noise to the action values at each time step.
 This noise is correlated to previous noise, and therefore tends to stay in the same direction for longer durations without canceling itself out.
 This allows the arm to maintain velocity and explore the action space with more continuity.
 Therefore an exploration policy µ is constructed by adding noise sampled from a noise process N to our actor policy

 µ(st) = µ(st|θµt) + N